Tutorials

 So the childPath is simply the path in the parent's state where the child's state resides.

-For instance, when you are creating components in a loop, your child path should contain the index of the data element.
+For instance, when you are creating components in a loop, your child path should contain the index

 Like "list.5", to reference the element at position 5 of the list.